paul-london/Machine-Learning-Based-Classification-of-Structural-Protein-Sequences-for-Drug-Discovery/README.md

-# Classification of Structural Protein Sequences for Drug Discovery using Agentic AI
+# Classification of Structural Protein Sequences for Drug Discovery Using Agentic AI

 *Work in Progress*